-Read along with the lectionary (pre-planned readings of the Bible) to help prepare yourself for the upcoming sermon, or to study if you missed services.
+Read along with the lectionary (pre-planned readings of the Bible) to help uncover the power of scripture in our life.

 We hope you enjoy the artwork that you’ll find here and that it will enhance your readings this week.

 Below you will find three prayers that compliment the readings.
-The first follows the theme of the reading, the second is an intercessory (asking God for something) prayer, and the third is linked to the idea of understanding the scripture.
+The first follows the theme of the reading and the second is an intercessory (asking God for something) prayer.